aylward/Perfusion-Analysis-Toolbox-OLD/README.md

 python main.py
 ```
 ## 4. View Results
-CBV, CBF, CTC and MTT images are saved in under the 'src' folder.
+1) CBV, CBF, CTC and MTT images are saved under the src folder.
-To view gamma variate fit for the chosen AIF, navigate to src and open high-res-aif.png.
+2) To view gamma variate fit for the chosen AIF, navigate to src and open high-res-aif.png.

 ## 5. References
 1. Peruzzo, Denis, et al. “Automatic Selection of Arterial Input Function on Dynamic Contrast-Enhanced MR Images.”
 Computer Methods and Programs in Biomedicine, vol. 104, no. 3, 2011, https://doi.org/10.1016/j.cmpb.2011.02.012.